-The surroundings of Chitrakoot waterfall gives you the beautiful view of nature as one can see the flow of the Indravati river through a layered rocky plain hilly terrain and going down towards the thickly forest covered valley of Chitrakoot and the adjoin part being the largest water fall.
+The surroundings of Chitrakoot waterfall gives you the beautiful view of nature as one can see the flow of the Indravati river through a layered rocky plain hilly terrain and goes down towards the thickly forest-covered valley of Chitrakoot and the adjoining part being the largest waterfall.
 The scenery can't be explained in words and an artist or a poet can describe the feature.
 Its loud noise in the monsoon season is a breathe taking one.

-These magnificent waterfalls would mesmerize the first time visitor and makes him thrilled and it would be a thing of beauty forever.
-Indravati River which starts its perennial journey from the Vindhya ranges, converts into a scenic pleasure at the point where the Chitrakoot waterfalls is located.
+These magnificent waterfalls would mesmerize the first time visitor and make him thrilled and it would be a thing of beauty forever.
+Indravati river which starts its perennial journey from the Vindhya range converts into a scenic pleasure at the point where the Chitrakoot waterfalls are located.
 The serene and soothing view of the waterfalls is further enhanced by the surrounding environment which takes the tourists to a different world of nature.

-For many travelers, this is place for peace and relaxation.
-Some people do regularly Holistic Therapies like Meditation in the morning hours.
+For many travelers, this is a place for peace and relaxation.
+Some people do regularly holistic therapies like Meditation in the morning hours.
 Aroyadham is a famous Ayurvedic Center located near the Chitrakoot Falls.
 For many, it is a favorite picnic spot.
-For photographers it is right one to capture the beauty; for painters the best place to paint their canvas in best possible way to portray the scenic beauty of the place.
-For others it is a place of Mother Nature and take them to a total different world of ecstasy.
+For photographers it is the right one to capture the beauty; for painters the best place to paint their canvas in the best possible way to portray the scenic beauty of the place.
+For others, it is a place of Mother Nature and takes them to a totally different world of ecstasy.

 Jagdish Patro is a freelance writer and a regular contributor to ISC and other websites.
 Fond of reading books, novels and spends his leisure time by listening to music.
 He did his B.Sc in Applied Chemistry and his M.Sc in Resource Development Technology.
 He edited and published an in-house monthly journal by name ‘Srujana’ during 2009-2011 which was totally a private circulation.